-The law does not give a specific time period for how often to undertake a fire risk assessment.
-It simply says that the person responsible for the assessment in your building must review it ‘regularly’ to make sure it’s up to date.
+The law does not give a specific time for how often to carry out a fire risk assessment (FRA).
+It simply says that the person responsible for the risk assessment in your building must review it ‘regularly’ to make sure it is up to date.

-The responsible person must review the fire risk assessment if:
+The responsible person must review the FRA if:

-- there’s reason to think it’s no longer valid (for example, there has been a fire in the shared parts of the building).
+- there is reason to think it is no longer valid (for example, there has been a fire in the shared parts of the building)

-The assessment itself might also include a recommendation of how often it should be reviewed or updated.
+The assessment itself might also include a recommendation on how often it should be reviewed or updated.

-Reviewing an existing fire risk assessment can take less time and be done more frequently than carrying out a new one.
+Reviewing an existing FRA can take less time and be done more frequently than carrying out a new one.

 Guidance on timings

-Guidance on fire safety in purpose-built blocks of flats recommends that for low-rise blocks of up to 3 storeys above ground, built in the last 20 years, fire risk assessments should be:
+Guidance on fire safety in purpose-built blocks of flats recommends that for low-rise buildings of up to 3 storeys above ground, built in the last 20 years, FRAs should be:

 - reviewed every 2 years

-For blocks with higher risks – for example, because of the age of the building or those more than 3 storeys high – the guidance recommends that fire risk assessments should be:
+For blocks with higher risks – for example, because of the age of the building or those more than 3 storeys high – the guidance recommends that FRAs should be:

 - reviewed every year